Andrew Ross Sorkin

 Andrew Ross Sorkin (born February 19, 1977) is an American journalist and author.
 He is a financial columnist for The New York Times and a co-anchor of CNBC's Squawk Box.
 He is also the founder and editor of DealBook, a financial news service published by The New York Times.
 He wrote the bestselling book Too Big to Fail and co-produced a movie adaptation of the book for HBO Films.
 He is also a co-creator of the Showtime series Billions.

+In October 2025, Sorkin published 1929: Inside the Greatest Crash in Wall Street History—and How It Shattered a Nation, a new history of the Crash based on hundreds of documents, many unpublished.

 Early life and education

-Sorkin was born in New York, the son of Joan Ross Sorkin, a playwright, and Laurence T. Sorkin, a partner at the law firm Cahill Gordon & Reindel.
-Sorkin graduated from Scarsdale High School in 1995 and earned a Bachelor of Science in communications from Cornell University in 1999 where he was a member of Sigma Pi fraternity.
-He is not related to writer Aaron Sorkin nor defense lawyer Ira Lee Sorkin.
-His family heritage and religion are Jewish.
+Sorkin was born in New York City, the son of Joan Ross Sorkin, a playwright, and Laurence T. Sorkin, a partner at the law firm Cahill Gordon & Reindel.
+Sorkin graduated from Scarsdale High School in 1995 and earned a Bachelor of Science in communication from Cornell University in 1999 where he was a member of Sigma Pi fraternity, Mu Chapter.
+He is not related to writer Aaron Sorkin, who also grew up in Scarsdale.
+He is of Jewish descent.

 Career

 Journalist

 Sorkin first joined The New York Times as a student intern during his senior year in high school.
-He also worked for the paper while he was in college, publishing 71 articles before he graduated.
+He also worked for the paper while he was in college, with 71 articles published before he graduated.
 He began by writing media and technology articles while assisting the advertising columnist, Stuart Elliott.
 Sorkin spent the summer of 1996 working for Businessweek, before returning to The New York Times.
 He moved to London for part of 1998.
 While there, he wrote about European business and technology for The New York Times and then returned to Cornell to complete his studies.
 At Cornell, he was vice president of the Sigma Pi fraternity.